GlaxoSmithKline plc (GSK) Ordinary 25p

 For the pharma group, losing the steady cash flows of the consumer business means there's more pressure on the labs.
 When drugs lose patent protection sales can quickly collapse.
 That's already a problem for GSK, so it's vital its research teams deliver the next generation of blockbusters.

-Multi-million pound investments in Covid-19 vaccine research will inevitably attract attention.
+Multi-million pound investments in Covid-19 vaccine research will also inevitably attract attention.
+Its vaccine technology is finding its way into several other vaccine candidates- although these are still early stage trials.

 While we see some real bright spots in GSK, there's a lot of murky corners too.
-A 5% prospective dividend yield will inevitably attract some investors, but we find it difficult to get excited about the longer term at the moment.
-If the consumer healthcare business can show genuine progress that might yet change.
+A 5.9% prospective dividend yield will inevitably attract some investors, but we find it difficult to get excited about the longer term at the moment.
+Having said that, if the consumer healthcare business can show genuine progress that might yet change.

 GSK key facts